tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Corrected Devastation

+_Recharge 16+:_ Activate this wand immediately after rolling damage for a daily spell that hit.
+That spell never happened and is not expended.
+Gain a free action to cast an at-will spell instead.
+Everyone on the battlefield is somewhat alarmed by the fact that the blazing ball of fire suddenly vanished, but that’s wizards for you.

+**Quirk:** Prone to sudden bursts of rage over trivial problems.

+---

 #### Flaring Wand

-(Quick action – recharge 11+)
+Quick action

-When the escalation die is 5+, cast one of your arcane spells.
+_Recharge 11+:_ When the escalation die is 5+, cast one of your arcane spells.
 That spell will miss on any natural odd roll.

 **Quirk:** Often looks frazzled.